minterpy-project/minterpy/joss/paper.md

 However, the theorem does not specify a concrete method for constructing such approximating polynomials.
-Various techniques can be employed to build approximating polynomials, including Taylor expansions and least square approximations.
+Various techniques can be employed to build approximating polynomials, such as least square approximations.
 Minterpy focuses on constructing approximating global polynomials using one of the earliest and most established methods: interpolation [@Goldstine1977].